experimenti/python_experiments/README.md

 # python_experiments

-A few unit tests for python that looks unfamiliar
+Discretely disguised name for things in python that I didn't understand and needed to test